Space vehicle, automation testing prevalent

 Boeing and Sikorsky, after a first flight in March, continued to expand the envelope of their SB-1 Defiant compound helicopter.
 The design is supposed to substantially increase cruising speed above that of current helicopters.
 In May, Sikorsky conducted the first flight of its HH-60W Combat Rescue Helicopter, intended to replace the Air Force’s HH-60G Pave Hawk.
 These widely varied programs represent the broad nature of the flight testing field, including new concepts and iterations of established aircraft.

-Contributors: Brent Cobleigh, Libin Daniel, Ken Davidian, Shawn Keshmiri, Bruce Owens, Derek Spear and Terry Weber
+Contributors: Brent Cobleigh, Libin Daniel, Ken Davidian, Shawn Keshmiri, Bruce Owens, James Sergeant, Derek Spear and Terry Weber